1:50 p.m. EDT

 In terms of concerns that were expressed in the paper, we work directly with specific countries.
 We evaluate their energy needs and on a case-by-case, country-by-country, region-by-region basis.
 We have completed a successful agreement with the UAE.
 That agreement is what we would consider to be the gold standard.
 And in that agreement, which is very important and very valuable, the UAE pursuing its own interests, decided that it would forego the right of enrichment that every country in the world has.

-What other countries are you talking to?
+QUESTION: What other countries are you talking to?

 MR. CROWLEY: I don't have a specific list in front –

--- but there are a number of countries that are interested in pursuing these kinds of so-called 123 agreements.
+MR. CROWLEY: -- but there are a number of countries that are interested in pursuing these kinds of so-called 123 agreements.
 Obviously, we reached one with India.
 We reached one with UAE.

-I'll see if I can – I'll see – if there's great interest, I'll see if we have a list.
+MR. CROWLEY: I'll see if I can – I'll see – if there's great interest, I'll see if we have a list.

-Now, P.J., that was a very long answer that didn't really answer the question.
+QUESTION: Now, P.J., that was a very long answer that didn't really answer the question.
 Are you considering an agreement that would allow Vietnam to enrich on its own soil?

 MR. CROWLEY: All right.
 Just to rebut the accusation that I wasn’t responsive to the question that was raised –

 Certainly, for a country that may well still pursue civilian nuclear energy, obviously there are safeguards that are built into any agreement to work collaboratively with the IAEA and meet all international obligations.